j-m/AnvomYWz1K/README.md

  - Continuous Integration and Delivery
  - Plan the architecture of the system, complete with various types of UML models

-I earned a score of 84/100; the feedback was positive with only nit-picks on the design and implementation.
+I earned a grade of 84/100; the feedback was positive with only nit-picks on the design and implementation.

+## Viewing

-To view the project as it was when it was submitted, go onto the releases tab and download v1.0.0.
+To view the code as it was when it was submitted, go onto the releases tab and download v1.0.0.

+Navigate to https://marshj6-340ct.herokuapp.com/ to view it live.

+As a free service, the heroku app will spool down after 30 minutes of inactivity.
+This means that all data will be lost.
+I hardcoded an admin user with the login credentials "admin" and "admin".
+If you are using Chrome, login may not work.
+Try Firefox or any other browser.
+You will have to add games yourself but for ease here are a couple:

+ - 413150, Stardew Valley, 2D top-down farming sim
+ - 294100, RimWorld, 2D top-down space-age colony sim